ebolar/Farmer/README.md

 ## Kicking the tires
 ***Farmer*** provides a **simple installation** that makes it easy to kick the tires.

-The minimum requirement is a Linux based environment running Bash V4.0 or above with access to the other servers in the farm.
+The minimum requirement is a Linux based environment running Bash V4.0 or above with ssh access to the other servers in the farm.
 The Windows Subsystem for Linux works fine.

 ### Installation
 1. Download the Farm software to a location on your workstation, for example /opt/Farmer.